-At first glance, these pastel-hued creams may not be exactly what you thought you’d consider as a must-have item.
-But here’s why you’re wrong: we all have skin imperfections or dreaded dark circles and let’s face it, skin tone-matching concealers don’t always do the job when it comes to covering them up.
-That’s where these beauties come in.
-Each shade corresponds with another color (they’re opposite each other on the color wheel) that it’s supposed to cancel out.
+At first glance, those pastel-hued tubes you see lining the shelves of your local drugstore might seem confusing — and you might not think they’re a must-have for your beauty stash.
+But here’s why we disagree: Color correctors are key when concealing common skin issues like dark circles, sallowness and hyperpigmentation.
+Skin tone-matching concealers don’t always do the job when it comes to covering these effectively, but when paired with the right color corrector, makeup magic happens.
+Each shade corresponds with another color (they’re opposite each other on the color wheel) that it cancels out.
 Sound confusing?
-Pick a shade and we’ll explain.
+Pick a shade, and we’ll explain.

 Works Best For: Acne breakouts, rosacea, birthmarks, rashes or skin irritations

 How to Apply: Use a small concealer brush to blend the color-corrector directly on top of the mark, then gently feather the color out to the sides to blend it in and around.
 We recommend the Urban Decay Cosmetics Skin Color Correcting Fluid, a liquid concealer product that’s lightweight and works instantly.

 What it Does: Hides blue or purple tones

 Works Best For: Bruises, purple toned dark circles, broken capillaries or age spots

 How to Apply: Dip a cosmetic sponge into the color, then gently tap and blend it over the area.
 Start with a light layer and add more as needed until your blemishes are covered.
 Our favorite yellow spot concealer is definitely the Lancôme Teint Idole Ultra Wear Camouflage Creator — a full coverage corrector that doesn’t crease.

 Works Best For: Dark spots, old bruises or areas of dull complexion